Azure-Samples/bc-community-samples/toll-device-app/README.md

 > NOTE:
 >
-> Running through the form yourself will not interfere with deployed demo:  it's already running as per current deployment: idempotent.
+> Running through the form yourself will not interfere with the deployed demo:  it's already running as per current deployment.

 The following figure models the workflows involved in the system: